-->

 Planting Marigold from Seeds or Dead Flowers

-How to grow marigold plant from flowers
+How to grow marigold plant from flowers and dry garland

 1. How to plant marigold seeds: The first step for growing marigolds from seed is to sow the seeds.
 Sow the seeds directly in the soil in Spring.
 I start seeds in a seed growing tray or small pot at the end of spring.
 Just sprinkle the seeds and cover with a thin layer of soil and water well.
 Do not sow the marigold seeds too deep, cover the seeds lightly with soil.